stecman/stm8s-sdcc/README.md

 | `STM8S003` | STM8S Value Line Low density devices |
 | `STM8S903` | STM8S Low density devices |

+### Register-only mode

+Define `NO_STDPERIPH_DRIVER` if you only care about using the registers defined in this library and none of the C functions.

+Note that this causes enums from peripheral headers to also be excluded currently (eg. `TIM4_PRESCALER_256`).

 ## Licence

 Copyright © 2015 STMicroelectronics International N.V..
 All rights reserved.